MEECAH/roommateAlert/README.md

 planning to create a simple UI so that you can use this with your own router login info, MAC addresses of interest, and your phone.

-Currently only supports Netgear WNDR4500 and Android phones.
+Currently only supports Netgear WNDR4500 and Android phones using the [join application](https://joaoapps.com/join/).